take-the-interview/k8senv/README.md

 specify the order of ENV variables loading (for interpolation purposes).
 Lower weight number get's loaded first.

 Entrypoint.sh executes/evals k8senv on container startup setting ordered env variables in current process and than runs the application process.

+# Per-Instance ENV support

+For K8S statefulset it's possible to specify env variable to load only for specified instance.
+This depends on downward-api and presence of K8S_POD_NAME.

+E.g.

+instance: media-receiver-0
+envVariable: PERINSTANCE_0_DATA=something
+exposing: DATA=something